bjerkio/fiken-js/README.md

 ## Disclaimer

-This project is not associated with Folio AS at all.
+This project is not associated with Folio at all.
 The maintainer works with their platform and have done so for many years.
 The Folio logo belongs to Folio AS.
 We put it there only so people would know we are speaking of the Folio accounting software, owned and provided by the Norwegian registered company